This fall we were thrilled to welcome Joy Obiya and George to the US as representatives of the staff and students in the program in Kenya.

-George is unique in many ways, but most especially to us because he is a beneficiary of the program in addition to being a caseworker with our program.
+George is unique as a beneficiary and caseworker, contributing significantly to our program’s success.
 After joining the program in 2007, George went on to successfully earn his diploma in Community Development at Kenyatta University.
 This diploma and his history made him a great fit as a primary caseworker in our program.
 George has an excellent ability to connect with the youngest students and help them feel supported.
-Having him her
+Having him here

-e in the U.S. gave sponsors and donors a unique perspective into the life of a student in the program and we all heard and saw first hand how the experience can change a student’s life for the better.
+in the U.S. gave sponsors and donors a unique perspective into the life of a student in the program and we all heard and saw firsthand how the experience can change a student’s life for the better.

 A Busy Schedule

-During their time in the US, George and Joy traveled throughout Minnesota, Iowa, Texas and the east coast meeting with sponsors and donors as well as giving presentations to churches, school teachers, friends and family, and of course at our Annual Gathering.
+George and Joy visited Minnesota, Iowa, Texas, and the east coast to meet sponsors, donors, and give presentations at churches, school teachers, friends, and family and of course at our annual gathering.
 They were also able to meet individually with some sponsors and donors and give unique insight regarding the students they sponsor.
 In addition to these meetings, George and Joy were able to experience a small part of what it’s like to live in the midwest –they attended a fall festival/corn maze, went shopping at the Mall of America, and tried lots of new foods.
 In addition, they had lots of opportunities for professional development both with our U.S. staff and board members and by meeting with other professional groups and individuals to gain insight and experience.

 Building Connections, First Experiences

-As some of you know, the trip from Nairobi to Minnesota is a long one, and we are thrilled that George and Joy were able to take advantage of this opportunity to grow as caseworkers, and to help our organization grow and foster new connections.
+George and Joy took advantage of the long trip from Nairobi to Minnesota to grow as caseworkers and help our organization foster new connections.
 This was George’s first time on a plane, and first trip out of Kenya, and Joy’s first trip out of Africa.
 For those of you who met with George and Joy during their time here, thank you for spending time with them and for allowing them to share their perspectives with you.